iic-tech/Feature-Designer/README.md

 This application is a feature catalogue viewer and editor and conforms to IHO S-100 feature catalogue XML.
 It can read, profile and create feature catalogues for use with any IHO S-100 conformant data production system.

+Current Version is 10.1.4

 ## Location

-* Installation images are contained in the Download directory and are version numbered Windows (10 only) .msi installables.
+* Installation images are contained in the Download directory and are version numbered Windows (10 only) .msi installables. you can also access the official releases through the "Releases" link to the right of this page.
+This will take you to a page where you can download the Windows (MSI) installer.
 * You should have been supplied with install instructions and also guidance on how to get a key to unlock the individual features

 ## Documentation